-90. Sequestration where the accountant in bankruptcy is trustee following appointment as trustee under a trust deed for creditors
+90. Sequestration where the accountant in bankruptcy is trustee following appointment as

 Previous appointment: An individual within the practice has been trustee under a trust deed for creditors.

 Proposed appointment: Agent for the accountant in bankruptcy in sequestration.

 Response: An insolvency practitioner may normally accept an appointment as agent for the accountant in bankruptcy.
 However, the insolvency practitioner should consider whether there are any circumstances that give rise to an unacceptable threat to compliance with the fundamental principles.